khwanchat/customer-churn-prediction/README.md

 ## 🤝 Contributors

-This was a group project completed as part of the Business Analytics Foundation course.
+This was a group project completed as part of the Foundation of Business Analytics course.

 **Team Members:**
 - Khwanchat Phutphithak